- Republic — a equity crowdfunding platform

 Peter Green wishes people were more open and trusted each other more.
 He wants everyone to see everyone else as friend and ally.
 Like at Burning Man.

 Peter Green is irritated by only a few things: people being irritated by things, and people unwilling to challenge their beliefs.
 And (most) other drivers on the road.

-Peter Green believes beauty is 1 part harmony 1 part character.
-Harmony is structure and balance (i.e. symmetry, rhythm) and it provides context to percieve the second part: character is uniqueness, function and differentiation.
+Peter Green believes beauty is composed of harmony and character.
+Harmony is structure and balance (i.e. symmetry, rhythm) and it provides context to perceive the second part: character is uniqueness, function and differentiation.

 Peter Green prefers absurd humor.